DavidSpickett/Maze-Generator/README.md

-This program generates and fills a maze using a depth first aproach, showing the path it takes and returning to it's starting point once every path has been travelled.
+This program generates and fills a maze using a depth first aproach, showing the path it takes and returning to its starting point once every path has been travelled.
 Requires Pygame for drawing.

 ![MAZE](screenshot_1.png)